 createOffer doesn’t change anything for the local peer.

-createDataChannel and similar calls are all temporary until this call.
+createDataChannel, and similar calls are temporary until this call.

 setLocalDescription is called with the value generated by

-Usually, after this call, you will send the offer to the remote peer, and they will call
+Usually, after this call, you will send the offer to the remote peer, who will use it to call

-addIceCandidate allows a WebRTC agent to add more remote ICE Candidates whenever they want.
+addIceCandidate allows a WebRTC agent to add more remote ICE Candidates at any time.
 This API sends the ICE Candidate right into the ICE subsystem and has no other effect on the greater WebRTC connection.

-ontrack is a callback that is fired when an RTP packet is received from the remote peer.
+ontrack is a callback fired when an RTP packet is received from the remote peer.
 The incoming packets would have been declared in the Session Description that was passed to

 WebRTC uses the SSRC and looks up the associated